arkraieski/starcoder-cli/README.md

 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg)](https://github.com/standard/semistandard)

 This is an example of a simple CLI wrapper for the StarCoder code LLM using the Hugging Face inference api and wrapper library in node.js.
-This exposes the model's capabilities as a sort of high-tech "Unix tool" (referring to the philosophy, not the OS... this is a cross-platform project).
+This exposes the model's capabilities in a simple program inspired by old-school, text-based Unix tools and Github Copilot.

 ## Features

 - AI code generation at the command line!
 - Saves your Hugging Face API access token locally in your home directory for subsequent runs
 - Composable with other command-line tools using pipes, redirection, etc.
+- it's free!

 ## Installation
 Requires:
-- git
-- node.js
+- Node.js >= 18
 - an account on the Hugging Face hub 🤗

 Steps:

 1. Accept the conditions for the [bigcode/starcoder](https://huggingface.co/bigcode/starcoder) model and create a personal access token if you do not already have one.
-2. Clone the repository and then navigate to it.
-3. Run ```npm install``` to install the dependencies.
-4. Run ```npm install -g .``` to install the CLI.
+2. Run ```npm install -g starcoder-cli``` to install the CLI globally

-This installs the package globally.
-You will be prompted for your API token the first time you run the command.
+3. You will be prompted for your API access token the first time you run the command (this will be stored locally for subsequent runs).

 ## Usage